 Most juvenile animals can drink and digest their mother’s milk because they carry the enzyme lactase, which digests lactose.
 Lactose is the main carbohydrate in animal milk.
 Lactase is an enzyme that breaks down lactose into its basic parts, that is, glucose and galactose, that the body can now use.
 As the young grow into adults, the gene that produces this enzyme is switched off, and the body can no longer digest lactose.

 Before the domestication of cattle, adult humans lacked the enzyme lactase.
 Sometime after we started domesticating cattle, some humans in Europe developed a mutation that kept their lactase enzyme active into adulthood, allowing them to drink milk without side effects.
 The trait turned out to be an advantage, and the gene variant spread across populations.
 People who can digest milk into adulthood are called lactase persistent.

 There are lactose intolerant people who do not produce the enzyme lactase, and the gene variant didn’t spread evenly across populations.
 In fact, between 50 and 70% of adults worldwide are lactose intolerant.

 Examples of Animal Drinking Milk of Other Species

-So far, I have explained how and why we started drinking milk from cattle and how we have even convinced our pets to drink it, but what about a real wild-life example wherein an animal drinks the milk of another species.
-Remember, I have already ruled out mammals, but one such example is the Red Billed Oxpecker—a bird that can perch on the udders of an Impala and suck its milk.
-Besides the Oxpecker, birds like Seagulls and Sheathbills have been reported to pilfer milk directly from the teats of elephant seals.
+So far, I have explained how and why we started drinking milk from cattle and how we have even convinced our pets to drink it, but what about a real example from the wild where one animal drinks the milk of another species?
+Remember, I have already ruled out mammals, but one such example is the Red-Billed Oxpecker—a bird that can perch on the udders of an impala and suck its milk.
+Besides the Oxpecker, birds such as Seagulls and Sheathbills have been reported to pilfer milk from elephant seals’ teats directly.
 So, while it’s quite rare, milk stealing does happen between certain other species in the wild.